kailash-manasarovar/statement/docs/timeline/2023/november.md

 - The reply is in reference to pedophiles which I shut down.
 - I'm feeling extremely nervous and anxious.
 I go to choir.
 - I sit down at my usual seat.
 The woman who plays the French horn sits down next to me stinking of peanuts.
 She is eating a peanut-butter sandwich of some sort.
-- The choir teacher mentions elephants continually through class.
+- The choir teacher mentions elephants and trumpets and trunks continually throughout the class.
 - I wonder who this Matthew actually is.
 The English is very good.

 ## Tweets